-The dead suspect, 26-year-old Usaama Rahim, was under surveillance by the Joint Terrorism Task Force, which is comprised of state, local and federal law enforcement agents, when he was shot at about 7 a.m. near a CVS in the city's Roslindale neighborhood, when he brandished the blade at police.
+The dead suspect, 26-year-old Usaama Rahim, was under surveillance by the Joint Terrorism Task Force when he was shot at about 7 a.m. near a CVS in the city's Roslindale neighborhood, when he brandished the blade at police.
 Later Tuesday, authorities arrested another suspect, David Wright, in connection with the case, police said.

 "We believe the intent was to behead a police officer," one official told The Boston Globe.
 "We knew the plot had to be stopped.
 They were planning to take action Tuesday."